 In some situations, a dispute can’t be avoided.
 In the event of a dispute with an MPAQ member, MPAQ staff are on hand if requested to provide advice and assistance.
 MPAQ staff can help to guide you and your plumber/gasfitter through the dispute resolution process and make recommendations on the best course of action before it turns into a situation that requires a formal dispute management process.

 If you are not using an MPAQ member for your plumbing or gasfitting work and find yourself in a dispute situation, you can contact the Queensland Building and Construction Commission (QBCC) for assistance with the dispute resolution process.

 Not sure if you have the right information to lodge a dispute with the QBCC?
-You can use the dispute checklist to work out what you will require and the steps you will need to follow.
+You can use the dispute checklist below to work out what you will require and the steps you will need to follow.